vsivsi/meteor-job-collection/README.md

 All remote methods affecting the jobCollection fall into at least one of the four groups, and for each client-capable API method below, the group(s) it belongs to will be noted.

 In addition to the above groups, it is possible to write allow/deny rules specific to each jobCollection DDP method.
 This is a more advanced feature and the intent is that the four permission groups described above should be adequate for many applications.
 The DDP methods are generally lower-level than the methods available on `Job` and they do not necessarily have a one-to-one relationship.
-Here's an example of how to given permission to create new "email" jobs to a single userId:
+Here's an example of how to grant permission to create new "email" jobs to a single userId:

 ```js
 // Assumes emailCreator contains a Meteor userId